Our main motivation

 that dances Tango.

-The more you master all the elements,
+The more we master all the elements,

-the more your are discovering yourself,
+the more we are discovering ourselves,

 Becoming aware of